tomlarkworthy/animaxe/README.md

 We have some examples in the test directory written in Typescript.
-You can use the babel preprocessor within Codepen quite well:
+You can use the babel preprocessor within Codepen quite well.
+Although it borks on some of the typescript syntax, if anyone knows a good online Typescript editor that can read type definition files I would love to hear.

 Using on web
 -------------

 Animaxe is written with commonjs modules, so for web distribution its webpacked.
-So an alternative set of libraries should be used in script tags
+So an alternative set of libraries (compared to node.js) should be used in script tags

 ```
 <script src="rx/dist/rx.all.js"></script>